Indigenous Land Management Calculator

 With the low budget distributed to ILs management, the federal and local government alone does not provide enough financial support to build or improve the infrastructure and objectives established by the PGTAs.
 Many NGOs and international organizations are working to address this budget shortfall, in order to support the PGTAs goals.

-In partnership with ISA, Conservation Strategy Fund (CSF) Brazil is developing a general cost model based on historical and hypothetical data that will be able to predict budget levels for different management activities of about 20 Indigenous Lands located in the Xingu River region.
+In partnership with ISA and Rede Xingu+, Conservation Strategy Fund (CSF) Brazil developed a general cost model based on historical and hypothetical data that is able to predict budget levels for different management activities of about 20 Indigenous Lands located in the Xingu River region.

-We are building a website to host the cost model with explanatory visual elements which will facilitate access to and use of the cost model by all stakeholders.
-This online “calculator” of the values of these eight strategic areas will be similar to CSF’s Mining Impacts Calculator, and will be able to be used by NGOs and Indigenous organizations as an important resource for raising funds for native communities, but also as a tool for monitoring the implementation of its management goals.
+We builded a website to host the cost model with explanatory visual elements which facilitate access to and use of the cost model by all stakeholders.
+This online “calculator” of the values of these eight strategic areas is similar to CSF’s Mining Impacts Calculator, and is able to be used by NGOs and Indigenous organizations as an important resource for raising funds for native communities, but also as a tool for monitoring the implementation of its management goals.

 In the future, this tool can be adapted for other regions outside the Xingu area and can be used in strategic planning for the management and protection of ILs in Brazil.
 By improving the management of these areas, our goal is to contribute to the overall conservation of the Amazon rainforest and the sovereignty of the communities stewarding their ancestral land.